adobe/adobe-sensei-ai-functions/lesson5.md

    - **Rule of Thirds** - https://en.wikipedia.org/wiki/Rule_of_thirds
    - **Vivid Color** -	Saturation of color and visual reception

 2. Next, click on the **SESSION FLOW** tab.
-If your code ran successfully, you should see something similar to below, where all actions completed successfully and are denoted in green:
+If your code ran successfully you should see something similar to below, where all actions completed successfully and are denoted in green:

     ![](images/exercise1-run.png)